1. Stopped By The Police On The Street, Now What?

 ANSWER:

 If the police officer suspects that you have committed a crime or that you are able to give evidence about a crime/suspected crime, the officer may ask you to give your full name and address.
-It is important that you do not refuse to give your name and address, as this may result in the police officer arresting you.
+You must give your name and address, failing to do so may result in the police officer arresting you.

-In addition, do not give the police officer an incorrect name and address details, as this would give the officer a basis to arrest you and you may be found guilty of a criminal offence.
+In addition, do not give the police officer an incorrect name and address details, as this would give the officer a basis to arrest you and you may be found guilty of a specific criminal offence for failing to give this information.

-If the police officer attempts to arrest you, it is better to allow the arrest to happen without resisting or running away.
+If a police officer attempts to arrest you, it is better to allow the arrest to happen without resisting or running away.
 If you do not allow the arrest, the police will be able to use force to arrest you.
+In this situation, do your best to remember details of the arrest (what you were doing, what time the arrest occurred and how long you were detained or questioned for), it is all right for you to ask the police officer to identify themselves, state the reason for the arrest and to request the services of a lawyer.
+All of these details will be important if you later wish to challenge the police's conduct.

 b.
 What if the officers do not identify themselves?